 An Instagram contest is an easy way to capitalize on user-generated content (UGC).
 Instagram contests require minimal effort from participants, which is one reason they’re so popular.
 To host an Instagram contest using this template, just ask people to post a photo to Instagram, include your unique hashtag in the caption, and fill out a simple form.

 Tip: Spell out in your contest rules exactly how the winner will be chosen.
 To reduce fraud, consider having a two-step process for choosing a winner: votes determine the finalists and then a panel of judges selects the winner.

 People like to share their photos, and photo contests are an easy way to collect user-generated content and create buzz around your brand.
-Add an email autoresponder so you can instantly contact people who enter your photo contest and offer them a coupon or a link, or just say “Thanks for entering!”
+Add an email using marketing automation so you can instantly contact people who enter your photo contest and offer them a coupon or a link, or just say “Thanks for entering!”

 Tip: Use a moderation tool so you can approve submissions.

 Branded landing pages let you highlight specific elements of your business.
 They also serve as transition pages for people who have learned about your business from an ad or other promotional content.
-Once people visit your landing pages, you can collect their contact information and then market to them right away using email autoresponders.
+Once people visit your landing pages, you can collect their contact information and then market to them right away using marketing automation.

 Tip: Keep the content on each landing page relevant to the information that brought people to it in the first place.
 Make their experience as seamless as possible.

 Giveaways are a low-cost way to build brand awareness and collect leads to use for future marketing efforts.

-Tip: Use an email autoresponder to contact everyone who enters your giveaway, and consider giving all entrants a “prize,” such as a discount on your products or services.
+Tip: Use an email autoresponder with marketing automation to contact everyone who enters your giveaway, and consider giving all entrants a “prize,” such as a discount on your products or services.